efabrica-team/neoforms/README.md

 Renders the `<form>` tag.
 Also renders all the unrendered inputs in the end of the form.

+Argument is the name of the control without quotes.

 To render an entire form without specifying any sub-elements write:

 ```html